m-noor/Program-and-Script/README.md

-# Programming and Scripting - Exercises 1 and 2
+# Programming and Scripting

-This repo contains the codes for Excercises 1 and 2.
+This repo contains the codes for the module exercises.

+Prog_and_script_Lesson2.py - Code for Exercises and 1 and 2.